 Beyond the cash and quality elements, many homeowners simply don’t want to deal with the uncertainty and risk.
 Horror story after horror story characterizes the business of DIY home flipping, which deters many buyers from even considering it.

-An off-market buyer like Sundae can help owners get more cash for their distressed, dated, or damaged home.
-Because Sundae maintains rigorous criteria in the homes that we flip, the standards of our renovations, and the partners we work with, we turn un-financeable nightmares into move-in ready homes.
+Sundae can help owners get more cash for their distressed, dated, or damaged home.
+Because Sundae maintains rigorous criteria in the homes that we accept and list on our marketplace and the investors we work with, we turn un-financeable nightmares into move-in ready homes.
 The result is the equivalent of a “certified preowned home” going back on the market.

 Sundae isn’t the only way that buyer’s and seller’s can overcome challenges presented by the national housing shortage.
 However, it is a potentially profitable option for many.

 Sundae offers homeowners a higher price than other cash buyers because we keep less profit for ourselves.
 Many homes sit on the market for an indeterminate amount of time due to needed renovations and a disinterest among buyers in completing those renovations.
-Sundae has the resources to offer a high cash offer and complete the deal in a short amount of time.
+Sundae has the resources help sellers receive a cash offer and complete the deal in a short amount of time.
 Sundae also offers homeowners a cash advance before the deal is completed to help with expenses.